Newburgh, New York

 • Install new signage

-• Conduct cleanups (we’ve already removed 1,250 pounds of litter from the shores of Crystal Lake)
+• Participate in community cleanups (we’ve already removed 1,250 pounds of litter from the shores of Crystal Lake)

 The community farm alongside Crystal Lake is thriving.
 Local teens are learning about the importance of agriculture while growing fresh produce.
-The team delivered 240 pounds of produce to neighborhood families during the summer of 2020 and learned to make a meal with what they grew.
-We’ve turned management of the farm over to the Ecological Citizen’s Project, and it is now known as the Sanctuary Healing Farm & Gardens at Crystal Lake.
+We’ve turned stewardship of the farm over to the Ecological Citizen’s Project, and it is now known as the Sanctuary Healing Farm & Gardens at Crystal Lake.
+There is also a community-led effort to designate up to 109 acres of municipally-owned lands around Crystal Lake as a public park.

-• Are working with the Newburgh Urban Farm and Food Initiative (NUFFI) on a community task force to guide comprehensive planning around urban agriculture and food systems while engaging our Land Conservation team to seek land for urban farms and agricultural education sites.
+• We are working with the Newburgh Urban Farm and Food Initiative (NUFFI) on a community task force to guide comprehensive planning around urban agriculture and food systems.

-• Are providing an open space inventory, assessment, and improvement guide to help the City of Newburgh and local park advocates collaborate on improving the parks and open space network.
+• We created, in collaboration with the City and the GNPC, an open space inventory, assessment, and improvement guide to help the City of Newburgh and local park advocates collaborate on improving the parks and open space network.

 Share